DimensionDev/Mask-Network-Legal/maskbook/privacy-policy-ios.md

 Some information are sent to intermediary services over network, for and only for the fulfillment of functionalities of Maskbook the iOS App.

 - Your Maskbook public key.
-- The URL of your Facebook or Twitter profile.
+- The URL of your SNS profile.
-- The URL of your Facebook or Twitter account ownership proof post.
+- The URL of your SNS account ownership proof post.
 - Un-anonymized recipient-specific asymmetric ciphers (ECDH) which encrypt the post-encryption keys (AES).
 (Until v1.6.0)
 - Anonymized recipient-specific asymmetric ciphers (ECDH) which encrypt the post-encryption keys (AES).
 (Since v1.6.0)